-25. The Respondent's principal contentions are:

-- a.
+- 29. The Respondents' principal contentions can be summarized as follows: - a.
+The applications are not receivable ratione temporis because the Applicants failed to file an application within 90 days as of the date at which the salary scale became applicable, that is, at the latest, by 1 February 2015; - b.
+The Applicants did not support their individual motions for extension of time to file an application with any exceptional reason warranting its granting, nor did the Applicants identify any justification for filing the applications late; - c.
+Furthermore, the Tribunal did not grant the extension of time as required by art.
+8(3) of its Statute; - d.
 The applications are not receivable ratione materiae because the Applicants failed to request management evaluation, which was required since their claims do not fall within the exception of staff rule 11.2(b), i.e., administrative decisions taken pursuant to advice from technical bodies.
-WHO did not advise the United Nations of the salary scales, but rather informed it of them; - b.
+WHO did not advise the United Nations of the salary scales, but rather informed it of them; - e.
 Exceptions to requesting management evaluation should be interpreted restrictively.
 The Secretary-General has not determined that WHO is a technical body and, therefore, it cannot be considered as such for the purpose of staff rule 11.2(b).
 Furthermore, designation as a technical body cannot be inferred from the silence of the Organization or by analogy;